 I opened the door, and to my surprise, it was packed.
-It was a Sunday and a good 45 minutes before closing time, not my usual eating modus operandi.
+It was a Sunday and 45 minutes before closing, not my usual eating modus operandi.
 I found a table near the back of the restaurant by what I thought was the kitchen door, which oddly also doubles as a backdoor entrance to the place.

 Two Coneys Please